virtmerlin/doc-bosh-intro/Readme.md

 **Use GIT Client to Clone the BOSH Deployment repo ...**

+- This cookbook assumes u have the git client already installed.
+This repo contains everything you will need to deploy a BOSH instance.

 ```
 5. git clone https://github.com/cloudfoundry/bosh-deployment
 6. cd bosh-deployment
 ```

 **Deploy BOSH ...**

+- This single cli command will deploy the BOSH instance.  -o flags are one or more yaml files that are composed to form a single manifest.  -v flags are the variables that we assign to variable markers in each yaml.
+The BOSH int or interpolate command will compose the manifest from the yaml stubs and the variables.

 ```
 7. /usr/local/bin/bosh create-env bosh.yml \